Short Breaks for Disabled Children and Young People

 With parents and carers

-Parents/carers are consulted on a regular basis through:
+We consult with parents / carers on a regular basis through:

 - child and young person’s review of the service